SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 This application demonstrates how to configure SiWx91x as an IoT device and securely connect to AWS IoT Cloud to subscribe and publish on a topic by using AWS MQTT library.

 In this application, the SiWx91x, which is configured as a Wi-Fi client interface, gets connected to an Access Point which has internet access.
 After successful Wi-Fi connection, the application connects to AWS IoT Cloud and subscribes to **SUBSCRIBE_TO_TOPIC** topic.
-Subsequently, the application publishes **MQTT_PUBLISH_PAYLOAD** message on **PUBLISH_ON_TOPIC** topic.
-After publish, the NWP processor is set in to associated power save.
+Subsequently, the application publishes the **MQTT_PUBLISH_PAYLOAD** message on the **PUBLISH_ON_TOPIC** topic.
+After publish, the NWP processor is set into associated power save.
 Next, the application works differently in NCP and SoC modes as defined below.

 ## Soc Mode:

-If macro **SL_SI91X_TICKLESS_MODE** enabled, Then M4 processor is set in sleep mode.
-The M4 processor can be woken in several ways as mentioned below:
+If macro **SL_SI91X_TICKLESS_MODE** is enabled, then the M4 processor is set in sleep mode.
+The M4 processor can be woken in several ways as described below:

 ### Tickless Mode

 In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
-The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO) and Alarm based wakeup.
+The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO), and Alarm based wakeup.

 - **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
 The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.